 How has this area been selected?

-Traffic data shows that 60% of vehicles rat-running through the area are non-residential traffic and roads such as Silverdale, Dacres Road, Mayow Road, and Queenswood Road among those with the highest vehicle volumes.
+Traffic data shows that 60% of vehicles travelling through the area are non-residential, and roads such as Silverdale, Dacres Road, Mayow Road, and Queenswood Road are among those with the highest volumes of non-residential motor traffic.

 When will the programme be delivered?

 Subject to confirmation of funding, the Healthy Neighbourhoods programme will be commencing with the four HN cells listed below (order of priority tbc).
 Each Healthy Neighbourhood will follow a similar programme, with the launch of the project in each area staggered slightly.
 The first area to launch as was Lewisham and Lee Green in May 2019, followed by East Sydenham in July 2019 with the phasing of the remaining cells to be announced once funding has been confirmed.

 • Telegraph Hill (formerly referred to as West Brockley HN)

 What opportunity is there for the community to be involved in designs?

 Engagement with local residents and stakeholders will help us further understand local issues and identify schemes to address them.
 Residents will be able to interact with cell-specific data via the StreetBuilder online tool, where they will also be able to share their views and receive project updates.
 Public drop-in sessions took place in July 2019 and engagement with schools in the area will continue throughout autumn 2019.

 Following this first phase of engagement, residents are invited to take part in a series of public co-design workshops, where they will be able to explore the issues raised and develop potential solutions with a team of engineers and urban designers.
 Residents can continue to share their issues, and develop ideas for solutions via StreetBuilder throughout the process.